monthlywrap/Member/README.md

-# member
+# Member
 The Monthly Wrap is a magzine which is under Computer Science Department, KIET Group of Institutions Ghaziabad.
+This repository is for team page.